 The Regulatory Board is supported by the ECRB section of the Energy Community Secretariat seated in Vienna.

 The ECRB is headed by a Board of high level representatives from the national energy regulatory agencies of the Energy Community Contracting Parties, Observers and Participants.
 The Board elects its President for a two-year term.
-The current president is Mr Giorgi Pangani, Commissioner at Georgian National Energy and Water Regulatory Commission.
+The current president is Mr Marko Bislimoski, President of the Energy and Water Services Regulatory Commission of the Republic of North Macedonia.
 The European Union, represented by the European Commission, acts as Vice-President and is assisted by the Agency for the Cooperation of Energy Regulators (ACER).

 Energy Community Regulatory School